 You won’t believe it but the property is the second oldest voluntary weather station in the country.
 Rainfall has been measured every morning since 1889.

 There’s loads of historic trees here registered with the Royal New Zealand Institute of Horticulture.

-Major Carlyon and Mary watch over the dining-room table where you’ll dine on a homemade lunch to rave about.
+Major Carlyon and Mary watch over the dining-room table where you’ll dine on a homemade lunch.

 Herb lovers, you’ll adore this place.
 There’s more than 150 species and cultivars of the natives in the garden on this farm which has over 100 hectares of regenerating protected native bush.
 But there’s more to it than that.
 In spring, it blooms with so much colour.
 It’s a hidden coastal gem, 150 metres above the sea, at the end of a gravel road.

 Situated at 188 Fishermans Bay Road, Akaroa, this property is a 20 minute drive from Akaroa, on Banks Peninsula.